UK top court gives Uber drivers benefits in landmark ruling - WTMJ

 Uber said some features cited in the ruling no longer exist, noting that since 2017 drivers face no repercussion for rejecting multiple consecutive trips.

+Providing more benefits for its drivers is likely increase costs for Uber, which already was struggling to make a profit and had previously run into regulatory trouble in London, where authorities had sought to revoke its license.
+The changes could ultimately push up fares for riders, experts say.

-The decision comes as Uber faces drastic changes to its operating environment amid the coronavirus pandemic.
+The decision also comes as the coronavirus has upended Uber’s operating environment.
 The company slashed more than 6,000 jobs last year as the virus decimated demand for trips while boosting demand for its Uber Eats food delivery service.
 The ruling doesn’t affect Uber Eats couriers.

+Experts said the ruling does not have a major immediate impact on other companies because the judges cited business practices specific to Uber, which in the U.K. has to operate under specific regulations governing minicabs.

+“That being said, whilst it’s not going to automatically make all gig economy workers have those rights, it’s obviously going to make people alive to the potential for bringing those claims” in court, said Joe Aiston, a senior associate at law firm Taylor Wessing.
+“And you wouldn’t be surprised to see more claims coming in against other similar businesses.”

 For all of AP’s tech coverage, visit https://apnews.com/apf-technology